opencollective/opencollective/postmortem/2019-09-03-jwt-secret-misused.md

 ## Root Cause

 - Misuse of JWT secret in a place where it had nothing to do.
-- Encrypting with a weak algorithm (MD5).
+- Hashing with a weak algorithm (MD5).

 ## Resolution